-But maybe the above may soon be "updated" by Whatsapp,
+But maybe the above may soon be “updated” by,

-They tried a multi-platform beta that does not require an account connected to the internet network on a smartphone.
+WhatsApp beta test a multi-platform that does not require an account connected to the internet network on a smartphone.

 And can do this (multi platform whatsapp connection) up to 4 different devices (as long as it is not a smartphone).

-This test involves several users who get a Whasapp beta test for use on multiple platforms,
+This test involves several users who get a WhatsApp beta test for use on multiple platforms,

-With the help of users, whatsapp multi platform hopes to add some more features before it is officially released on a wider range of users.
+With the help of users, WhatsApp multi-platform hopes to add some more features before it is officially released to a wider range of users.

 It has built a system that maintains end-to-end encryption while allowing people to synchronize data such as contact names, archives,